 It is for these reasons, and in light of recent events that have shone a spotlight on law enforcement agencies, officers, and the tactics and equipment that are employed to protect our communities, that the IACP held a National Policy Summit on Community-Police Relations: Creating a Culture of Cohesion/Collaboration.

 The summit brought together a wide range of law enforcement officials, community leaders, academic researchers, and policy experts from around the United States and the world to discuss the myriad of issues and concerns which shape and impact the relationship between police departments and the communities they serve.
-A number of issues and recommendations were raised during these discussions, and the IACP will shortly be issuing a report on the Summit deliberation.
+The IACP, based on the issues and recommendations raised during these discussions, released the IACP National Policy Summit on Community-Police Relations: Advancing a Culture of Cohesion and Community Trust Report on the summit deliberation.
 In addition, guidance on specific recommendations of the summit will be released over the next several months.

 This guidance will include ways to improve, strengthen, and rebuild communication and transparency within the community.
 It will also help provide direction on how to identify and implement ways to measure success in community-police relationships.